wistia/wistia-open-docs/_posts/viewer-requirements.md

 ## Browsers Supported

-Wistia will work on any browser that supports Adobe Flash and/or HTML5.
+Wistia will work on any browser that supports Adobe Flash and/or HTML5 (in the form of MP4 video with and h.264).
-The only requirement for viewing Flash content is Flash Player 9 or greater.
+The requirement for viewing Flash content is Flash Player 9 or greater, and a browser that supports Flash.
 To check which version of Flash you are running, head to their [download page](http://www.adobe.com/support/flash/downloads.html).
 To ensure the best play-back, we typically recommend remaining up to date with